 As a manager, you are responsible not only for your own time but for the time of those working in your team.
 Time is the single most important resource at your disposal.
 Everyone gets the same amount of it in a day, and everyone has the ability to choose the best ways to use it.
-Due to this, time management strategies can be useful tools.
+Because of this, time management strategies can be useful tools.

 However, this phrasing can be misleading.
 Time cannot be managed.
 It is constant.
 The only thing that can be managed is what you do with it.
 The most effective managers and workers plan out their time to maximize productivity.

-It can be difficult, however, to do this when there is so much that needs doing in a day.
+It can be difficult, however, to do this when there is so much that needs to be done in a day.
 From meetings to planning sessions to report writing, everything must fit into those 24 hours.
 This is where time management techniques are necessary.

 Working hard does not always equate to better productivity results.
 Sometimes, those that work the hardest are also the ones that waste the most amount of time.
 All the hard work in the world cannot make up for poor time management.

-Time management simply means planning and focusing your efforts in a way that is conscious of both how much time is at your disposal, and how long a task will take to complete.
+Implementing time management strategies simply means planning and focusing your efforts in a way that is conscious of both how much time is at your disposal, and how long a task will take to complete.

 When you take these points into account and plan accordingly in a realistic way, then this will help optimize the hours in a working day to the greatest extent possible.

-We have put together the 14 best tips to improve your time management and help maximize your productivity.
+We have put together the 21 best time management techniques to improve your time management and help maximize your productivity.

 Besides our tips below, you can also check out some tips from Thomas Frank who created this interesting video: